Witiko/scm-at-arqmath3/paper/main.md

 Lexical similarity

 :   We used the method of @charlet2017simbow [Section 2.2] to produce
-    similarity matrices using the edit distance between the tokens.
+    similarity matrices using the Levenshtein distance between the tokens.

 Semantic similarity